fossas/fossa-cli/docs/references/debugging/README.md

   although this is different for Docker containers.
 - The number of processors available to the system.
 - System memory statistics.

+##### `bundleOutput`

+The raw output of what FOSSA CLI found when analyzing your project.
+This is the same output generated when running `fossa analyze -o`.

 ##### `bundleArgs`